naviteshvaswanimagic/magic_opentelemetrydashboard/README.md

    # Move your downloaded files to this directory
    # For example, if files were downloaded to your Downloads folder:
    # mv ~/Downloads/values-production*.yaml monitoring-values/
+   # These files will be used in cluster-specific deployments whereas values-production.yaml is used in every production cluster
    ```

 2. Install from ACR: